opoojkk/AppStoreIconRaiders/README.md

 ## Steps
 1. Dive into the App Store and pick an App.
 Once you've got one, tap that sneaky share button up in the right corner and swing it open in a browser!
-2. Swipe that [code](https://github.com/opoojkk/AppStoreIconRaiders/blob/master/radier.js) like it's the last piece of chocolate on Earth.
+2. Copu that [code](https://github.com/opoojkk/AppStoreIconRaiders/blob/master/radier.js) like it's the last piece of chocolate on Earth.
-3. Jump into the browser's console, paste in the code you swiped from step 2, and hit enter like you're dropping a beat!
+3. Jump into the browser's console, paste in the code you copied from step 2, and hit enter like you're dropping a beat!
 4. Choose the icon that fits just right – like finding the perfect pair of shoes for an outfit.